jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 Creating your JupyterHub
 ------------------------

-This is a short walkthrough starting from square one.
-Go from having nothing set up to a complete deployment of JupyterHub in the cloud.
+This tutorial starts from "step zero" and walks through how to install and configure a complete JupyterHub deployment in the cloud.
+Using Kubernetes and the JupyterHub Helm chart provides sensible defaults for an initial deployment.

-To begin this comprehensive walkthrough, the next step on your journey is to :ref:`create a Kubernetes cluster on Google Cloud <google-cloud>`.
+To get started, go to :ref:`create a Kubernetes cluster on Google Cloud
+<google-cloud>`.

 .. toctree::
    :maxdepth: 2